Commercial transactions conducted electronically on the Internet.

 However, not every purchase online needs to be personalized.
 There are a lot of things you have to buy regularly, but not necessarily need to feel unique.
 Grocery shopping is a perfect example of this.
 You don't really need to feel unique when purchasing eggs, do you?
 Luckily, the Internet of Things has emerged to save us from drudgery aspects of e-commerce.
 Thanks to digital personal assistants like Alexa, Amazon Echo, Siri, and other chatbots, who do the tedious work, businesses will be able to use less and less human labor for this type of e-commerce.
 The voice assistants will also bring back a human element of retail shopping to e-commerce, allowing people to shop by talking again.
 Voice shopping is expected to be the next big thing and to hit $40+ billion by 2022.

 Another future trend in e-commerce is related to business-to-business vs. business-to-customer interactions.
 It’s a known fact that B2B e-commerce has been growing very fast lately.
 What’s new is though that it is expected to reach $6.7 trillion by 2020 and outpace B2C e-commerce.
-B2B customers now have very similar experience and expectations when purchasing online.
+B2B customers now have very similar experiences and expectations when purchasing online.
 Since these two kinds of models have different types of audiences, sales, decision-making processes, etc., you’ll need to adjust if you’d like to switch from B2C to B2B.

 One of the reasons to choose traditional retail shopping over e-commerce is the need to try before buying.
 However, old school shopping is losing its advantage in this.
 Augmented reality and 3D tools allow customers to see if a dress will suit them without even seeing the real product, yet physically trying it.
 Since augmented reality technology is growing day by day, we can definitely expect it to be a future trend in e-commerce.